-Follow the arc to Arcturus, drive a spike to Spica | EarthSky.org
+Arc to Arcturus, speed to Spica | Tonight | EarthSky

 Separated by just less than 11 million miles (18 million km), Spica’s two stars orbit a common center of gravity in only four days.

-Bottom line: Remember … follow the arc to Arcturus and drive a spike to Spica!
+Bottom line: Remember … arc to Arcturus and drive a spike into Spica!
 Have fun.

 EarthSky astronomy kits are perfect for beginners.
 Order today from the EarthSky store